ndlib/bendo/architecture/cmd_bendo.md

 Finally, the daemon will exit.
 There is a possibility that these steps may take some time to finish, on the order of minutes.

+## ENVIRONMENT VARIABLES

+Bendo uses a few envrionment variables to confiugure optional features.

+  AWS_ACCESS_KEY and AWS_SECRET_ACCESS_KEY

+    These variables are used by the S3 cache store, should that be enabled by specifying an S3 location for CacheDir in the configuration file.

+  SENTRY_DSN, SENTRY_RELEASE, and SENTRY_ENVIRONMENT

+    These variables contain configuration error reporting to Sentry.
+They are optional.
+    Refer to https://docs.sentry.io/clients/go/ for information on setting them.